jj230/jj230/azure-soc.md

 I learned through this project how to set up a network on Azure, including VMs, NSGs, Log Analytics, Microsoft Sentinel, and Entra ID.
 I learned how to create different workbooks and attack maps based on incoming incidents.
 I learned to use KQL and sort through thousands of logs.
 I practiced responding to incidents and remediating them.
 I also learned to work with and apply security recommendations, specifically with NIST 800-53.

 This project shows how important even the smallest steps are to hardening an environment.
 Only minimal hardening steps were taken, but the results were dramatic.
 For a network with higher needs, valuable resources, and sensitive information, I would certainly want to secure the environment further.
-The Azure environment was fully setup for me to easily take those next steps to secure the environment even more if need be.
+The Azure environment was fully set up for me to easily take those next steps to secure the environment even more if need be.
 I also could have added different recommendations to the environment to check against those.

 I would like to better understand why there are still security events after hardening: what are they, how could I stop them, and why didn't they show up on the maps.
 Now that I have a good visualization for this project, I would be curious to re-create this lab a 2nd time to more deeply understand it and to experiment with applying more of the NIST 800-53 recommendations.